Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Background and Related Work

 \subsection{Digital Identity Management}

 A Digital Identity or electronic identity (eID) is an electronic reference that uniquely links a person or entity to its digital presence \cite{sedlmeir2021digital,10.1145/3407023.3407026}.
-This presence may include multiple credentials, accounts, or entitlements associated with the individual or entity.
-Because digital identities allow users to authenticate with service providers and access protected resources---many of which require non-repudiation for accountability---they must be well protected against identity-theft threats.
-Effective security measures are therefore essential to prevent compromise and avoid serious impersonation risks. user's digital privacy must also be protected, ensuring that personal identity information and attributes are accessible only to parties authorized by the identity holder.

 Digital identity management can be viewed as a branch of information security, encompassing access control, identification, authentication, and authorization \cite{andress2014basics}.
 Conversely, from an identity-governance perspective, security and privacy are considered subcomponents of identity management \cite{windley2005digital}.
 Identity, security, and privacy form an interdependent trio in digital identity systems.
-Information security protects data from unauthorized access, alteration, or loss by restricting it to authenticated and authorized parties.
-This foundation enables data confidentiality, preventing unwanted disclosure and supporting the functioning of any Identity Management System (IDMS).
 This interdependence is illustrated in figure \ref{id trio}.